HPEEzmeral/spark-on-k8s/charts/livy/README.md

 To start multiple Livy instances, you can change the value of `replicaCount` field in the `values.yaml`.

-Note that Livy is a stateful application.
-Therefore, your Livy clients would need to choose which Livy instance they would use.
-Alternatively, you can configure cluster's gateway to automatically connect each client to their Livy instance.
+Note: Livy is a stateful application.
+Therefore, Livy clients must choose the Livy instance to use.
+Alternatively, you can configure the cluster's gateway to connect each client to their Livy instance automatically.

-To achieve better high availability it's recommended to enable the Session Recovery feature in `values.yaml`.
+To achieve better high availability it is recommended to enable the session recovery feature in `values.yaml`.

 ### Configuring livy server with external OAuth proxy
 Livy Server can be configured to work behind OAuth proxy server.
 The proxy is responsible for user authentication,